shynnobi/vite-powerflow/docs/ai-pair-programming.md

 - **ecosystem-convention.mdc**: How to align with ecosystem and tool-specific conventions.
 - **technical-AI-posture.mdc**: The expected technical rigor and posture of the AI assistant.

+## Development Plan Generation

+Before starting any new project, use the Development Plan Generator Prompt (`workflows/DEVELOPMENT_PLAN_PROMPT.md`) to create a structured development plan.
+This prompt helps you:

+- Define clear user stories and requirements
+- Create a feature-slice based MVP approach
+- Establish a TDD workflow with explicit test-writing steps
+- Set up Git workflow integration with proper conventions
+- Define milestones and versioning strategy

+The generated plan serves as a roadmap for both you and the AI assistant, ensuring:

+- Consistent understanding of project goals
+- Clear progression through development phases
+- Proper test coverage from the start
+- Incremental feature delivery
+- Better collaboration between human and AI pair programmers

 ## Customizing AI Behavior

 You can edit or add rules in `.cursor/rules/` to tailor the AI's behavior to your team's needs.